hannespetur/ruvnaveidar/README.md

 ## Rúvnaveiðar

-Rúvnaveiðar is a minimalist version of [RÚV Sarpur](https://github.com/sverrirs/ruvsarpur).
+Rúvnaveiðar is a minimalist downloader for RÚV VODs for Linux, Mac and Windows.
+It is a faster version of [RÚV Sarpur](https://github.com/sverrirs/ruvsarpur) but has much more limited set of features and customization.
 Consider using Rúvsarpur if you need additional functionality.

 ### Install

-Clone the repository
+Download the Github ZIP file or clone the repository

 ```sh
 git clone https://github.com/hannespetur/ruvnaveidar